i05nagai/memorandum/language/english_speaking.md

     * walk
     * take forcefully
 * feast
+    * I hope the ogres feast on your bones
     * food
         * a special meal with very good food or a large meal for many people
         * a wedding feast